 As the MDR-TB treatment landscape has evolved, the STREAM clinical trial has adapted to remain focused on the most relevant unanswered questions about better MDR-TB treatment regimens.
 In early 2012, when the trial began, the standard of care for MDR-TB lasted up to 24 months, included an injectable agent and had an average success rate of just over 50%.
 Stage 1 aimed to generate evidence to support the use of an effective new regimen that would significantly reduce treatment time for MDR-TB.
 Bedaquiline, which received US FDA approval in December 2012, also offered a possible alternative to regimens containing injectable agents, which are associated with significant side effects, including hearing loss and renal impairment.
 Stage 2 of the trial was initiated to generate evidence regarding the efficacy of shorter, bedaquiline-containing regimens.
 Bedaquiline has become increasingly available and many countries have already begun to move toward replacing injectable agents with bedaquiline as their standard of care.
 However, there are currently no phase III clinical trial data available regarding the efficacy and safety of bedaquiline for treatment of MDR-TB.
-Stage 2 of the STREAM clinical trial therefore remains highly relevant and is likely to have a significant impact on future international treatment guidelines for MDR-TB.
+Stage 2 of the STREAM clinical trial therefore remains highly relevant.

 STREAM Stage 1